mxmilkiib/awesome-switcher/README.md

 Planned features:

-* Make live previews optionally, use big icons like in Mac OS X instead
 * Optionally group different clients from the same application (e.g. multiple windows from Thunderbird) for alt-tab (to avoid confusion when only icons are used as preview)
 * Switch between different clients from the same application with an additional key combination (e.g. alt-< and alt->)